djradon/public-notes/ko.md

 But if you're already using an upper ontology, it can work with that too.

-Kosmion is intended to be a utilitarian foundational ontology, advocating for “relator instances” as a reification-like alternative to traditional properties/relations.
+Kosmion is intended to be a utilitarian foundational ontology, advocating for “relator-atoms,” also known as [[t.cs.semantic-web.relationship-to-entity-conversion]], as an alternative to traditional properties/relations.
 This approach allows:

 - relevant facets instead of instantiating traditional classes.
 - n-ary relations, including unary relations